Oscarpoco/recording-app/README.md

 - View all recordings in the main list
 - Tap a recording to play/pause
 - Use the share button to export recordings
-- Swipe left on a recording to delete

 ### Sharing Recordings
 1. Select a recording from the list